sergio-amaya91/selenium-scripts/README.md

-# a personal project using selenium to web scrape sites and get info.
-currently just one site and two searches. roadmap
+a personal project using selenium and python to web scrape sites and get info. currently just one site and two searches. roadmap